 He attended Rhodes University, where he majored in English, before moving to London with his wife and their young son (his daughter was born soon afterwards) to work under Charles Marowitz and Thelma Holt as production manager at the Open Space Theatre in Tottenham Court Road.

 Then came a spell on Ibiza, teaching English, History, and Drama at the Morna Valley School.
 He and his wife also ran a stall (hats, skirts, dolls and jewelry) in the hippy market at Es Cana.
-He will be using a fictionalised version of Ibiza as the setting for his next novel.

 After the end of his marriage, he returned to the UK and jobs in modelling, acting and film distribution.
 He then became a literary agent, starting at London Management in Regent Street, where the Apple Store now stands, before setting up on his own (as Peake Associates) in 1989.
 This he did from his back room in Kentish Town.

 He currently spends most of his time, when not travelling, in north east Essex, where he lives with his civil partner, Peter Cartwright, also South African and a retired actor.
 In addition, he greatly enjoys being grandfather to his five grandchildren.